Salt-555/Pip-pi/README.md

-# Ada Mini AI Assistant
+# Pip-Pi AI Assistant

-Ada Mini is a desktop AI assistant application built with Python, featuring a customizable GUI, system monitoring capabilities, and an animated ASCII face interface.
+Pip-Pi is a desktop AI assistant application built with Python, featuring a customizable GUI, system monitoring capabilities, and an animated ASCII face interface.
 It uses the Gemma 2B model through Ollama for natural language processing and conversation.

 ## Features